Sudhanshu-S3/JobSrcapper-client/README.md

-# JobScrapper - Job Search Aggregator
+# LinkedIn Job Search Aggregator

-A React-based job search aggregator that pulls listings from multiple job sites and presents them in one unified interface.
+A React-based job search aggregator that pulls listings from LinkedIn and presents them in a clean interface.

 ## Features

-- Search for jobs across multiple platforms simultaneously
+- Search for jobs on LinkedIn
 - Filter results by job type, location, and more
 - Clean, responsive user interface
-- Real-time job data from various job boards
+- Real-time job data from LinkedIn

 ## Tech Stack